Kalani Sitake: Coaching career

 Sitake got his start as an assistant coach during the 2001 season when he worked as the defensive backs coach and special teams coordinator at Eastern Arizona College.
 In 2002, he returned to his alma mater, BYU, as a graduate assistant for the defense.
 From 2003 to 2004, he worked at Southern Utah University.
 During the 2003 season, he was the running backs and tight ends coach; he coached the offensive line and tight ends during the 2004 season.

-Sitake's tenure at the University of Utah started in 2005, where he coached the linebackers, until being promoted to defensive coordinator on December 7, 2008.
+Sitake's tenure at the U of U started in 2005, where he coached the linebackers, until being promoted to defensive coordinator on December 7, 2008.
 His formal duties began on January 3, 2009.
 Sitake became the first native Tongan named as a defensive coordinator at an NCAA FBS school, following the resignation of the previous defensive coordinator, Gary Andersen.

-On December 23, 2014, Oregon State University announced Sitake's hiring as the team's new defensive coordinator and Assistant Head Coach.
-This reunited Sitake with Oregon State's head coach, Andersen, whom Sitake had previously worked with at Utah.
+On December 23, 2014, OSU announced Sitake's hiring as the team's new defensive coordinator and assistant head coach.
+This reunited Sitake with OSU's head coach, Andersen, whom Sitake had previously worked with at the U of U.

 On December 19, 2015, after Bronco Mendenhall left BYU to coach the Virginia Cavaliers, BYU named Sitake as the team's new head coach.

 On September 3, 2016, Sitake's head coaching career began with BYU facing Arizona in the Cactus Kickoff in University of Phoenix Stadium in Glendale, AZ.
 The Cougars won, 18–16.
-BYU then lost three games in a row to a 1–3 start.
+BYU then lost three games in a row, for a 1–3 start.
 They then won four games in a row, including a road victory at Michigan State and a homecoming win against Mississippi State.
 Sitake eventually finished his first season 9–4, leading BYU to a 12th consecutive bowl game.
 The four losses were by a combined eight points.

-Expectations were high for BYU heading into the 2017 season, despite the loss of many graduating seniors, including starting quarterback Taysom Hill and explosive running back Jamaal Williams.
-The loss of production proved to be detrimental, as the Cougars had their worst season in over 50 years, starting 1–7 before slogging to a 4–9 finish.
+Expectations were high for BYU heading into the 2017 season, despite the loss of many graduating seniors, including starting quarterback Taysom Hill and running back Jamaal Williams.
+The loss of offensive production proved to be detrimental, as the Cougars had their worst season in over 50 years, starting 1–7 before slogging to a 4–9 finish.
 After the season, Sitake fired offensive coordinator Ty Detmer due to the offense not delivering satisfactory production.
 He hired Jeff Grimes to replace Detmer.